Technology Education

 This course introduces students to the fundamentals of bicycle maintenance and repair.
 Students will learn how bikes work and how to properly service, maintain, rebuild, and ride bicycles.
 All bikes from downhill mountain bikes to road bikes to tricycles are worked on in this course.
 Students will also learn road safety and riding skills with weekly field trips.
 No previous experience necessary!
 You don’t even have to have your own bicycle.
 Students work and learn with their own bicycles or school bicycles that will be donated to local charities.

-DRAFTING & DESIGN ANIMATION 10
+DRAFTING & DESIGN 10

-DRAFTING & DESIGN ANIMATION 10
+DRAFTING & DESIGN 10

 COURSE CODE: MTDRF10